-You can choose to follow a traditional thesis approach, where you write a dissertation, or follow a 'three paper' thesis.
-This is where you produce three research articles, framed by an introduction and conclusion.
-Your supervisors support you to submit these papers to conferences and for publication in international journals, so you can begin to build you international research portfolio well before graduation.
+You can choose to follow a traditional thesis approach, where you write a dissertation, or follow a 'three paper' thesis, where you produce three research articles, framed by an introduction and conclusion.
+Your supervisors support you to submit these papers to conferences and for publication in international journals, so you can begin to build you research portfolio well before graduation.

-Your supervisors can also help you to plan your career development.
+As well as supporting you to complete your thesis, your supervisors can help you to plan your career development.
 Our academics often co-author publications with doctoral students and can help you to develop the transferable skills needed for the jobs market.

-This integrated PhD is based at our Colchester Campus.
-You benefit from the UK’s first zero carbon business school building, visualising our commitment to sustainability and business ethics in accordance with the UN Principles for Responsible Management Education (PRME) .
+This integrated PhD is based at our Colchester Campus, in the UK’s first zero carbon business school building, reflecting our commitment to sustainability and business ethics; we are proud to be a signatory of the UN Principles for Responsible Management Education (PRME) .

 The University library is a short walk from our building and our Colchester Campus has ample IT labs.

 Across the road from our building, buses take you to Colchester town centre and the railway station, where you can take trains directly to London.
 London Stansted airport is just over an hour away, providing connections to mainland Europe.

 Our PhD programmes are designed to foster the business leaders and researchers of the future.
 Our graduates use creativity, innovation and ethical awareness to meet the many challenges facing the international business world.

 Our doctoral graduates have secured roles in academia at some of the best international universities, as well as organisations in the public and private sectors.
 Recent examples include careers with Leeds University Business School, Essex Business School, Cambridge Education, EY (Ernst and Young) and public sector roles around the world.

 Our University Student Development Careers Services are on hand to provide careers advice and help you make the most of your Essex experience.
 You will also have access to CV workshops, one-to-one advice and career resources.